Joe Joyce vs. Derek Chisora: Background

-The fight
+Fight details

-Chisora commenced the contest on the front foot, immediately dictating the tempo through a high volume of hooks and overhand rights that challenged Joyce’s mobility.
+Chisora commenced the contest on the front foot, immediately dictating the tempo through a high volume of hooks and overhand rights that challenged Joyce's mobility.
 Joyce absorbed the early pressure while occasionally landing straight rights and uppercuts, but he remained predominantly on the back foot and encountered difficulties in establishing consistent range.
-Chisora’s superior work rate and ring generalship earned him the majority of the opening rounds as both competitors engaged in vigorous, attritional exchanges.
+Chisora's superior work rate and ring generalship earned him the majority of the opening rounds as both competitors engaged in vigorous, attritional exchanges.
 In the middle rounds, Joyce increased his activity, effectively cutting off the ring and unleashing powerful combinations that repeatedly forced Chisora to the ropes.
-Chisora endured the bursts of pressure, responding with precise counter hooks and uppercuts to counteract Joyce’s momentum.
-While Joyce’s volume and physicality enabled him to win several of these rounds, Chisora’s resilience and cleaner single shots maintained a finely balanced contest.
+Chisora endured the bursts of pressure, responding with precise counter hooks and uppercuts to counteract Joyce's momentum.
+While Joyce's volume and physicality enabled him to win several of these rounds, Chisora's resilience and cleaner single shots maintained a finely balanced contest.
 In the ninth round, Chisora timed a perfectly executed right counter, which sent Joyce to the canvas; Joyce recovered at the count of ten and promptly resumed his offensive.
 Both fighters entered the final round with the outcome still uncertain and exchanged heavy power shots in pursuit of a stoppage, prompting a standing ovation from the crowd at the O2 Arena.
 All three judges unanimously scored the fight in favour of Chisora, with scores of 97-92, 96-94 and 96-94.
 Compubox showed that Joyce landed 211 of his 835 punches thrown (25%) and Chisora landed 192 of his 564 thrown (34%).
 Chisora did have the edge on power punches, landing 163 compared to 151 from Joyce.